concourse/docker-image-resource/README.md

 ### `in`: Fetch the image from the registry.

 Pulls down the repository from the registry.
-Note that there's no way to fetch an image by ID from the Docker regstry, which makes the version requested irrelevant.
+Note that there's no way to fetch an image by ID from the Docker registry, which makes the version requested irrelevant.
 Instead, `in` returns the ID of the image that it ended up fetching as the version.